Skip to main content

 • Sequencing Events

-• Attach to lesson: Organize your worksheet under a specific course, unit, or lesson for seamless curriculum alignment.
+• Attach to course — organise this worksheet under a specific course, unit, or lesson.

-• Adapt to educational frameworks: Fine-tune your questions using Bloom’s Taxonomy, Lexile reading levels, or Depth of Knowledge (DOK) levels.
+• Adapt to framework — fine-tune your questions using Depth of Knowledge (DOK) Levels, Lexile Reading Levels, or Bloom's Taxonomy.

-What can you do after generating your worksheets?
+What can you do after generating your worksheet?

 1. Chat with your content